 The story above highlights a stark reality for millions of chronic pain patients across the globe whose complex medical needs may not be met by a prescription for opioids or NSAIDs.
 A 2005 study suggests that in routine medical practice, treatment for primary pain fails to achieve adequate relief in at least 40% of patients, even though effective treatments are currently available.1 Furthermore, studies suggest that despite the multiplicity of available pain treatments, there is a subgroup of intractable pain patients who have not responded.2 A 2014 survey found that of 40 patients, collectively, they had consulted 461 physicians, 172 pain specialists, 104 psychologists or psychiatrists, and 23 university centers without finding sustained pain relief.2 (The 40 patients in this study were referred to the study’s author due to failure of standard treatment, including potent opioids).2

 In the video below, Functional Medicine clinician Henri Roca, MD, discusses his Functional Medicine approach to chronic pain.
-Dr. Roca works with chronic pain patients and will be a speaker at IFM’s 2019 Annual International Conference.
+Dr. Roca works with chronic pain patients and was a speaker at IFM’s 2019 Annual International Conference.